hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

              .setPortCount( "20" ).setPortAutoIncrement( "false" );
 ```

-It has below attributes.
+It has the following attributes.

 - `port-count`: By default, Hazelcast will try 100 ports to bind.
-Meaning that, if you set the value of port as 5701, as members are joining to the cluster, Hazelcast tries to find ports between 5701 and 5801.
-You can choose to change the port count in the cases like having large instances on a single machine or willing to have only a few ports to be assigned.
-The parameter `port-count` is used for this purpose, whose default value is 100.
+If you set the value of `port` to 5701, then as members join the cluster, Hazelcast tries to find ports between 5701 and 5801.
+You can choose to change the port count in cases like having large instances on a single machine or you are willing to have only a few ports assigned.
+The parameter `port-count` is used for this purpose.
+Its default value is 100.

-- `auto-increment`: According to the above example, Hazelcast will try to find free ports between 5781 and 5801.
+- `auto-increment`: According to the above example, Hazelcast will try to find free ports between 5701 and 5801.
 Normally, you will not need to change this value, but it will come very handy when needed.
 You may also want to choose to use only one port.
 In that case, you can disable the auto-increment feature of `port` by setting its value as `false`.

 Naturally, the parameter `port-count` is ignored when the above configuration is made.